seme4/ssi-consultancy/DeployerDeveloperReview.md

 ### Provide a deployer test suite

 To complement the checklist and sample data set, provide a test suite, based on curl perhaps, that pings all the REST endpoints to validate a deployment.

+### Describe how to rebrand sameAs Lite

+Provide documentation on what files deployers need to edit or replace, and the changes they need to make, to brand sameAs Lite with institution-specific styles, colours and logos.

+### Provide a command-line and/or web-based admin interface

+At present, deployers configure sameAs Lite to expose data stores by editing the index.php file.
+This requires no knowledge of PHP - deployers can just copy-and-paste a code fragment, then edit the connection URL, database name, username and password.
+However, it could improve usability, and remove the need for deployers to edit raw PHP by providing either a simple command-line admin tool for configuring sameAs Lite to expose data stores and/or providing a web-based admin interface.

 ---